ViktorBayanov/SudokuSolver/README.md

 0 0 1   0 9 0   0 8 0

 where zero denotes not filled cells.
+The file "sudoku.txt" contains examples of sudoku.
+It can also be used as input file.